 The Mental Health Action Program (MHAP) provides free navigation and case management services to individuals with a mental health diagnosis and barriers to care, such as: lack of transportation, lack of insurance, housing or food insecurities and financial barriers.
 The program assists clients with finding a mental health provider for counseling and medication management if needed, and helps ensure that clients can be successful with their recommended treatment plan.
 Youth has been a focus area for the program, bringing two mental health case managers into the local school districts to provide 1:1 sessions for coping skills/life skills education and screening/referrals and a Licensed Clinical Social Worker for mental health counseling.
 Suicide prevention programming is completed yearly at Mercer County and Sherrard Junior High and High School, with a goal of identifying and assisting students at the first signs of depression and suicide risk factors.
-Substance abuse counseling is provided on-site at the Health Department through collaboration with Rock Island County Council on Addictions (RICCA), and MHAP has collaborated with 84 partner agencies to better serve those with mental health illness.
+MHAP has collaborated with 84 partner agencies to better serve those with mental health illness.